XoopsDocs/assessment-tutorial/pt-br/README.md

 ## Module Purpose

-This module is for .....
+This module enables you to create questions, answers and group them all together to create an exam/assessment

 ![image001.png](assets/image001.png)
 *Figure 1: Main view of the Assessment Module (Admin side)*